Categories:Cooking Hints & Tips Ellen Easton's Tea Travels™ Articles Nuts Nuts & Seeds Seeds & Grains History

 While the exact origin of the almond is unknown, they are thought to stem from China and Central Asia.
 Botanically, the almond is considered a stone fruit related to the cherry, peach, and plum.
 Almond trees were planted during the explorer’s travels along the “Silk Road” between Asia and the Mediterranean Sea.
 Soon thereafter, almond trees flourished in the Mediterranean, particularly in Spain and Italy.

-The Franciscan Padres, in the mid 1700s, introduced almond trees from Span to California.
+The Franciscan Padres, in the mid 1700s, introduced almond trees from Spain to California.

 Today, the almond, now indigenous to California’s great Central Valley, Sacramento, and San Joanquin, is a dominant production leader of the almond industry, ranking as the 7th largest United State food export.